| 2003 |

 | 2005 |

-A central ~40-amino acid ALPS (ArfGAP1 Lipid Packing Sensor) motif in ArfGAP1 is unstructured in solution but folds into an amphipathic helix on highly curved membranes by inserting bulky hydrophobic residues between loosely packed lipids, coupling ArfGAP1 activity to membrane curvature. |
+A central ~40-amino-acid ALPS (ArfGAP1 Lipid Packing Sensor) motif in ArfGAP1 is unstructured in solution but folds into an amphipathic helix upon inserting bulky hydrophobic residues between loosely packed lipids on highly curved membranes, and this motif is necessary for coupling ArfGAP1 GAP activity to membrane curvature. |

-Site-directed mutagenesis, limited proteolysis, circular dichroism, liposome binding assays |
+Site-directed mutagenesis, limited proteolysis, circular dichroism, liposome-binding assays |

 The EMBO journal |